maurermj08/efetch/README.md

 # efetch
-Evidence Fetcher (efetch) fetches evidence using a dfVFS pathspec and displays it it using one of its many plugins.
+Evidence Fetcher (efetch) is a web-based file explorer and analyzer.

-Plugins are simple to create.
-They can be designed to run on files, groups of files, and/or directories.
-There are no restrictions on the plugins, so they do not need to be pure python.
-Unlike many other tools, it is NOT discouraged to have redundant, disposable, or primitive plugins.
+Efetch supports hundreds of file formats and can be easily extended with simple plugins.
+Below is an example of a simple efetch plugin:

+  clamscan:
+    name: Clam Scan
+    command: "clamscan '{{ file_cache_path }}'"

+Efetch is a python web server, supports RESTful calls, and is built on top of dfVFS.

 For more information please see: https://github.com/maurermj08/efetch/wiki